-This salt dough ornament project is as easy as 1-2-3, but I broke it into ten steps so that I could include more pics of my kiddos – ha!
+This salt dough ornament recipe is as easy as 1-2-3, but I broke it into ten steps so that I could include more pics of my kiddos – ha!

-Note: If you saw the photos in Levi’s birth story you **may** have noticed I like bright colors.
-My Christmas tree is no exception, but these would be beautiful with more traditional colors, too!
+Now, if you saw the photos in Levi’s birth story you **may** have noticed I like bright colors.
+My Christmas tree is no exception, but these would be beautiful with more traditional colors, too.

 - 1/2 cup salt

 - 1/2 cup water (or more as needed)

 - Rolling pin

 - Cookie sheet (This is a really good stainless steel one)

 - Holiday shaped cookie cutters (I love this snowflake and this set)